Protein-Based Foods to Eat on a Low-Carb Diet

-Probably every time you hear a low-carb diet mentioned on TV, it’s always followed by some ‘expert’ giving ominous warnings.
+Probably every time you hear a low-carb diet mentioned on TV, it's always followed by some 'expert' giving ominous warnings.
 For the most part, these warnings tend to revolve around the idea of grains as an essential food group.
 How can we cut grains out?
-What about the fiber?
+What about fibre?
 How can we live without grains?

-I hear this a lot, so I made the image below to show just how non-essential grains are for fiber.
+I hear this a lot, so I made the image below to show just how non-essential grains are for fibre.

 Not only are fruit and vegetables a lot more nutrient dense than grains, but they are higher in fiber too.

 The fear of fat came from the lipid hypothesis of heart disease, with the myth of dietary cholesterol being a primary cause.
 Following this, the media scare-mongering lasted for decades and had people replacing butter with margarine, and low-fat processed products taking over supermarket aisles.